ABOUT VANGUARD AFRICA

 Oby Ezekwesili is a Senior Economic Advisor with Africa Economic Development Policy Initiative (AEDPI) where she advises reform-committed African heads of state on economic and policy issues.
 Mrs. Ezekwesili is also a co-founder of the #BringBackOurGirls citizens’ movement, advocating for the safe rescue of the abducted 219 school girls in northern Nigeria.
 She has also served in leadership roles at the Open Society Foundation and the World Bank, where she managed an extensive African portfolio.
 From 2002 to 2007, Mrs. Ezekwesili served in the Nigerian Cabinet as Minister of Education and headed several transparency initiatives.
 She is a founding director of Transparency International and has extensive international development experience.
 In 2015, she was named as one of Time Magazine’s 100 Most Influential People in the World and 50 Most Powerful Africans by New Africa Magazine.
 Ezekwesili was also named as one of the New York Times’ 2015 Women of Impact.

-OUR Washington, DC TEAM
+OUR Washington, D.C.
+TEAM

-Joe Trippi, Senior Advisor - heralded on the cover of The New Republic as the man who “reinvented campaigning,” Joe Trippi has been at the forefront of movement politics for nearly 30 years.
+Joe Trippi (Co-Founder) is heralded on the cover of The New Republic as the man who “reinvented campaigning" and has been at the forefront of movement politics for three decades.
 Trippi began his political career working on Edward M. Kennedy’s presidential campaign in 1980 and has worked on numerous presidential, gubernatorial, senate, and congressional campaigns in the United State and around the world since.
 In 2008, Trippi helped Morgan Tsvangirai and the Movement for Democratic Change receive the most votes, and helped garner international media attention to Robert Mugabe’s democratic subversion and violence which led to a ‘unity’ government and Tsvangarai becoming Prime Minister of Zimbabwe.
 In 2010, Trippi was a senior strategist and media consultant in Jerry Brown’s successful run for California Governor.
+Most recently, Trippi helped manage the senate campaign of Doug Jones in Alabama, who became the first democrat to win statewide office in over a decade.
 He is the author of "The Revolution will not be Televised: Democracy, the Internet and the Overthrow of Everything," which chronicles his revolutionary use of the internet in political campaigning.

-Albert Wynn, Government Relations Advisor, is currently a senior director at Greenberg Traurig, LLP and a former member of the U.S. House of Representatives, representing Maryland’s 4th Congressional District.
+Albert Wynn (Senior Government Relations Advisor) is currently a senior director at Greenberg Traurig, LLP and a former member of the U.S. House of Representatives, representing Maryland’s 4th Congressional District.
 While in the House, Albert served on the House Energy and Commerce Committee, most recently as Chairman of its Subcommittee on Environment and Hazardous Materials, and as a member of the Subcommittee on Energy and Air Quality.
 In addition, Albert was a member of the Financial Services Committee and the Foreign Affairs Committee.
 During his distinguished career in the United States Congress, Albert held numerous prominent positions, including Senior Democratic Whip, Regional Whip, Chairman of the Congressional Black Caucus PAC, member of the Democrats’ message team, Chairman of the Congressional Black Caucus Task Force on Small Business, and Co-Chair of the Hydrogen and Wireless Caucuses.
 While there, he was selected to serve as delegate to numerous inter-parliamentary meetings, involving both the Caribbean and European Union organizations.